Nivlac17/chess/notes.md

 Which is more efficient: string Builder or printf string?
 String Concatination i.e.  ("asd" + "asd") = "asdasd" is least efficient

-TryWithResources is a very powerful method which allows you to auto close in file io by using try(openfile;){code using example;}   File will then auto close.
+TryWithResources is a very powerful method which allows you to auto close in file io by using try(openfile;){code using example;}   File will then auto close. ------- usefull!

+Collections cannot store primatives.
+To store those, you will need to store them as objects. i.e. integer class and long class.

+DeepCopy vs ShallowCopy: Shallow copy is  a copy of references. e.x. copy references of a linked list will miss the first, which will point a reference to the original item.

+Cloneable to make a copy of an object.
+Cloneable is an interface so to use we do: public class MyClass implements Cloneable{}
+	if that is not working, we will have to iterate ofer the list to make a deep copy of the list.